When is the abstract deadline?

 When will I be notified of acceptance?

-Notifications will be sent in early August.
+Notifications will be sent in August.
 The information will also be posted on the ASHG website at that time.

 Do you have guidelines for speakers in Plenary and Platform Sessions?